scality/cloudserver/docs/GETTING_STARTED.rst

 Dependencies
 ------------

-Building and running the Scality Zenko CloudServer requires node.js 6.9.5 and npm v3.
+Building and running the Scality Zenko CloudServer requires node.js 10.x and yarn v1.17.x.
 Up-to-date versions can be found at `Nodesource <https://github.com/nodesource/distributions>`__.

 Installation